Ashwag-ta/DisSubFormer/Data_Results/Data/README.md

 * Subgraphs.pth
 Stores disease-specific subgraphs derived from disease-gene associations.
 Each subgraph represents one of 299 diseases including the set of associated genes.

-* Additional files
+* Additional data
 Includes precomputed files such as adjacency matrices and similarity scores that support anchor patch sampling and multi-head attention computations used during DisSubFormer training and testing.

 ## 2- Raw Data (Reference Only)
-Raw datasets used to generate the preprocessed data are provided for reference, transparency, and reproducibility and are stored in: `Data_Results/Data/raw_data/`.
+Raw data used to generate the preprocessed data are provided for reference, transparency, and reproducibility and are stored in: `Data_Results/Data/raw_data/`.

-These raw files are not used directly by the DisSubFormer training/testing code.

 ### Included Raw Data Sources
 * Disease–gene associations